Ed Mytych tribute

 September 28, 1950 ~ April 30, 2026 (75)

 We don’t even know where to start when it comes to acknowledging Ed’s great acts and strong moral character.
-From fundraising and working for good causes throughout his life (inside the ALS space and outside of it as well) to cleverly priortizing his daily energy to get the biggest bang for the buck to help others, Ed was steadfast in his faith, seeing the best in people, and working to help those in need.
+From fundraising and working for good causes throughout his life (inside the ALS space and outside as well) to cleverly priortizing his daily energy to get the biggest bang for the buck to help others, Ed was steadfast in his faith, seeing the best in people, and working to help those in need.

 But possibly Ed’s most giving quality was how he was willing to drop everything to help someone else.
 Ed could’ve been in the middle of the worst part of the battle of ALS, but he would still answer a call or help crunch data and not let anyone know that he was struggling.
 All of the big success stories of GeoALS directly involve Ed’s brilliant technical work, solution design skills, general guidance, and that willingness to drop everything to help a friend or a good cause.